Three Ways to Get a Breastfed Baby to Take a Bottle

 - Be sure to use a low flow bottle nipple, preferably a number 1.

 - Milk should be warm to the touch.
-Once warmed, shake the bottle for consistent temperature.
-You can put a small amount of milk on the inside of your wrist to check temperature.
-Do NOT microwave the milk as there can be parts of the milk that are extremely hot.
+Once warmed, shake the bottle for a consistent temperature.
+You can put a small amount of milk on the inside of your wrist to check the temperature.
+Do NOT microwave the milk as there can be parts of the milk that is extremely hot.

-One of the few things worse than a baby that is refusing to eat is a sick one, so be sure that the bottle is prepared properly!
+One of the few things worse than a baby that is refusing to eat is a sick one, so be sure that the bottle is prepared properly and the babies mouth is healthy!

 Step 2: Take the Baby for a Walk in a Baby Holder Facing Out